Hadibuttt/W3Chat/README.md

 # W3Chat
- Real Time Chat Application made by using Laravel Socket & Vue also provides facility to to catch on going events like user is typing.. etc.
+ Real Time Chat Application made by using Laravel Web-Socket & Vue also provides facility to to catch on going events like user is typing.. etc.

  ## Usage
  - composer install